Skip to main content

 B. Local Businesses and Institutions

 Local businesses and institutions receive frequent shipments, which means they regularly deal with leftover cardboard boxes.
 These locations often give boxes away simply to avoid disposal, making them a convenient option if you’re willing to ask.
 Box quality can vary widely, so it’s important to check for cleanliness, strength, and damage before using them.
+The best time to ask for boxes is shortly after goods are offloaded and shelves are restocked.
+It is best to reach out to the store on time to confirm if the boxes are available before they are taken out and recycled.

 4. Your Local Recycling Center